RaffaeleCanale/wx-pm/README.md

-### Easily setup a bash environment with many useful scripts, auto-completion.
+### Easily setup a bash environment with many useful scripts, auto-completion and quick configuration setup.

 # Configuration